Were you injured in an accident that wasn't your fault?

 Read more: Serious injury compensation claims

-Under a CFA, Danderhall injury claimants will also not have to pay any fees upfront.
+Danderhall injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Danderhall, Midlothian and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Danderhall, Midlothian and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.